Michael Bloomberg: 2005 election

 Bloomberg was re-elected mayor in November 2005 by a margin of 20 percent, the widest margin ever for a Republican mayor of New York City.
 He spent almost $78 million on his campaign, exceeding the record of $74 million he spent on the previous election.
 In late 2004 or early 2005, Bloomberg gave the Independence Party of New York $250,000 to fund a phone bank seeking to recruit volunteers for his re-election campaign.

 Former Bronx Borough President Fernando Ferrer won the Democratic nomination to oppose Bloomberg in the general election.
 Thomas Ognibene sought to run against Bloomberg in the Republican Party's primary election.
 The Bloomberg campaign successfully challenged the signatures Ognibene submitted to the Board of Elections to prevent Ognibene from appearing on ballots for the Republican primary.
-Instead, Ognibene ran on only the Conservative Party ticket.
-Ognibene accused Bloomberg of betraying Republican Party ideals, a feeling echoed by others.

 Bloomberg opposed the confirmation of John Roberts as Chief Justice of the United States.
 Bloomberg is a staunch supporter of abortion rights, and did not believe that Roberts was committed to maintaining Roe v.
 Wade.
 In addition to Republican support, Bloomberg obtained the endorsements of several prominent Democrats: former Democratic mayor Ed Koch; former Democratic governor Hugh Carey; former Democratic City Council Speaker Peter Vallone, and his son, Councilman Peter Vallone Jr.; former Democratic Congressman Floyd Flake (who had previously endorsed Bloomberg in 2001), and Brooklyn Borough President Marty Markowitz.